-Dr. Embry, Chair of Communication Department Dr. Johnson, Mr. Moore, Mrs. Yoho
+Dr. Johnson, Mr. Moore, Mrs. Trigg, Mrs. Yoho

 Courses in Communication

 COM 2000 - Introduction to Communication

 This course is an introduction to the field of communication with emphasis on the history of communication study, theories important to all areas of communication, the contexts in which communication occurs, and the issues that must be faced by students of communication.
 The course serves as an introduction to several strands of communication: persuasion, interpersonal, organizational, mass communication, and intercultural.